amoolagundla/DotNetRuleEngine/README.md

 <br />
 > DotNetRuleEngine is a ***Rule Engine*** that allows you to write sophisticated
 > rules to keep your code clean and structured.
 Supports both **synchronous** and **asynchronous** execution.
 But most importantly it does this in a very simple and elegant way.
-You don't need to invest so much of your precious time to learn a whole new framework.

 Nuget package available at: [https://www.nuget.org/packages/DotNetRuleEngine/1.0.0](https://www.nuget.org/packages/DotNetRuleEngine/1.0.0 "DotNetRuleEngine")

 **Usage:**

-*If you prefer not to inherit your domain model(s) from RuleEngine, you can use RuleEngineExecutor.*

 ### **RuleEngineExecutor:** ###